Zeroska/SnakeGame/README.md

-NOTE for snake game:
+# NOTE for snake game:

++
 + you should notice snake speed
 + the animation is just side task
-+ make the snake using linked list
++ Make the snake using linked list
 + pygame surface
++ Check boundary or not
++
-+ after draw something use pygame.display.update
++ After draw something then use pygame.display.update to refesh the frame
-+ blitting
 # SnakeGame